 PAT testing measures the functional and parametric requirements at extreme levels.
 PAT tests are carried out on the direct current and the alternate current, as well as the functional performance of the product.
 The limits of the parameters measured in the PAT test are what tells the buyer if the item is safe and the extent to which the product can be pushed without expiring.

 What To Do If You Spot A Counterfeit Good

 If you have found that the product you’re using is fake, or could be fake, the best thing to do is stop using it immediately.
 It may be worth first contacting the seller to request a refund.
 You may also want to report it to Trading Standards so that they can take action against the seller since they are putting people at risk.

 How Can You Stay Safe From Fake Electrical Goods?

 Buying a product from a reliable seller is the first step to take in order to avoid buying a product that doesn’t comply with UK Safety Standards.
 In a lot of cases, you should be looking out for these visible signs to identify an authentic product:

 CE marking is a requirement for electronic goods if they are sold within the EU or member states of the EEA.
 The image on the right represents Chinese manufacturers replicating this symbol on substandard products.

 To conclude, it is important to periodically PAT test your equipment to prevent injuries and outline the hazards in your facilities.
 PAT testing is the most reliable form of an electrical safety test to spot counterfeit goods.

 Let UK Safety Management Help You Meet Your Work Regulations

-If you want to find out more about EICR testing, you can check out our other post which outlines who is responsible for carrying out an EICR test.
+If you want to find out more about fixed wire testing (EICR), you can check out our other posts, which outline who is responsible for carrying out an EICR test.